SOCIETY FOR THE PROMOTION OF CHRISTIAN ETHNIC HOMELAND NATIONS

 Each ethnic people should be allowed a homeland, but this Society is especially promoting Christian ethnic homelands, because only Biblical Christianity provides true equity, justice, peace and truth.
 Christianization of nations is not to be forced by military conquest, but by the work of the Holy Spirit working on the hearts and minds of people.
 And Biblical Christianity finds its advanced and true expression in the doctrines outlined in the original Westminster Standards.
 The goal is for each ethnic people and tribe to have its own homeland, and for each such homeland to adhere to the Biblical doctrines outlined in the original Westminster Standards and to be run accordingly.
 And there is good reason to believe that the Bible promises such as our destiny, to some extent in the “millennium”, and to an even greater extent in the New Earth when Jesus Christ returns.

 No ethnic people or tribe should be brow beaten to forego having its own homeland.
 The liberal politically correct elite would argue Tibetans, Kosovars, Palestinians, and Jews each have a right to a homeland, but would deny such a homeland for white, English-speaking, Christian Americans, labeling the latter idea as racist.
 The Society rejects such inconsistent treatment as a devilish impediment to Christian rule and peace.
-The Society lobbies for a homeland for each ethnic group, and it urges that each homeland adopt Christian principles.
+The Society lobbies for a homeland for each ethnic people, and it urges that each homeland adopt Christian principles.

 Anyone can be a voting member of this Society who agrees with its goals and adheres to the doctrines of the original Westminster Standards.
 Officers of the Society will be elected by its voting members, and must be male.